“Feast of Herod” by Donatello

 “Feast of Herod”

-This gilded bronze relief is by the Italian Renaissance master, Donatello, and is titled “Feast of Herod.”
-This detail from the baptismal font in the Siena Cathedral in Siena, Italy, dates to 1425-1429 and was commissioned by the city of Siena.
+“Feast of Herod” is a gilded bronze relief by the Italian Renaissance master, Donatello.
+This detail is from the baptismal font in the Siena Cathedral in Siena, Italy, and dates to 1425 to 1429.
+This piece was commissioned by the city of Siena.

 This is one of Donatello’s earliest relief sculptures that displays his advanced use of perspective.
-Donatello was inspired by Filippo Brunelleschi’s experiments with linear perspective.
-Rather than focusing on one single vanishing point, Donatello used a V as a vanishing point, to draw the viewer’s eye across the scene.
-A perspective element almost becomes required in art from the later Renaissance.
+He was inspired by Filippo Brunelleschi’s experiments with linear perspective.
+Using architectural elements as well as contrasting areas of low and high relief, Donatello creates depth and highlights focal points in the work.
+Rather than focusing on one single vanishing point, he used a V as a vanishing point, to draw the viewer’s eye across the scene.

-You can still see the “Feast of Herod” today at the baptismal font in the Siena Cathedral in Siena, Italy.
+You can see the “Feast of Herod” at the baptismal font in the Siena Cathedral in Siena, Italy.

 For more on Donatello, please visit his short biography here.